AlextheYounga/vix-vol-calculator/README.md

 Run ```pip list -r requirements.txt```

-### Step 4 Do it to it:
+### Do it to it:
-To run the VIX on a ticker:
+To run the VIX on a ticker, cd into the root of the project and run the following command.
+The file run.py is the controlling file here
 ```
 python run.py vix SPY
 ```